eli-kirschbaum/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+  - the closure is in the console.log for the name variable, i can tell because name is a variable that is only found as a parameter in the function outside where it is needed\

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

 c.
 What is the lexical scope of `newRoll`?

+  - it is block scoped

 ### Task 3 - Stretch Goals